 So, What Puts Them Apart?

-Few universities that offer courses in both Computer Science and Information Technology may have distinctive electives for each.
+Few universities that offer courses in both Computer and Information Technology may have distinctive electives for each.
 These electives are not very diversely different subjects and also have overlapping industrial applicability.

 Examples of electives: